ikolomiko/ikooskar-qt/README.md

 separately because its classes are used commonly among other classes and do NOT have a direct relationship with only one (or two) class(es).

-You can click on the elements of the tables to navigate to corresponding file/folder.
+You can click on the elements of the tables to navigate to the corresponding file/folder.

 |DAL			|BLL				|UI